brighthive/google-pathways-converter/README.md

 | **REQUIRED FIELDS**
 | program_name          | String
 | program_url           | String
 | provider_address      | A list of dicts.
-Each dict should have at least one of the following keys: street_address, address_locality, address_region, postal_code.
+Each dict should have the following keys: street_address, address_locality, address_region, postal_code, and address_country.
 | application_deadline  | String that represents a date value in ISO-8601 format
 | offers_price          | Integer
 | provider_name         | String